socialtables/venue-app-challenge/README.md

 ## How to Submit
-PLease submit a compressed archive(zip, tar) as an attachment to the [job posting](https://jobs.lever.co/socialtables/f2555c1a-0657-4b58-b5fd-1cab2030d4ef).
+Please submit a compressed archive (.zip, .tar) as an attachment to the [job posting](https://jobs.lever.co/socialtables/f2555c1a-0657-4b58-b5fd-1cab2030d4ef) with the following:

-Please include:

 * `YourInitials-readme.{md, txt}` containing:
 	* Instructions for running your code